 The Hundred columns Hall is also an unfinished palace and has an area of about 5,000 meters.
 According to the remains of this palace, the height of the columns was 13 meters and the building had 7 windows and 36 ledges.
 In front of the palace there is a porch with 36 columns.
 The central hall of the palace is made in a square shape and has 2 doors on each side and a total of 8 doors.
 Some archaeologists consider the use of this palace as a warehouse, and some reject this idea due to the special decorations of this palace.

 The Royal treasury is located in the eastern part of the Queen’s Palace.
 It has strong and thick walls and consists of two halls; one with 99 columns and one with 100 columns, several rooms and two backyards.
-It served as a collection of gold and silver jewelry, gifts from various countries, vessels, statues, royal seals, clay tablets, etc. Many of these jewels and precious objects were looted by the Athenians after Alexander’s invasion.
+It served as a collection of gold and silver jewelry, gifts from various countries, vessels, statues, royal seals, clay tablets, etc. The Athenians looted many of these jewels and precious objects after Alexander’s invasion.

 Great wonders of Persepolis

 Besides the glory and grandeur of Persepolis, let’s talk about the unique wonders of Persepolis.
 Even now, with all the scientific advances in architecture, Persepolis still looks like a strange structure.

 More than 3,000 small clay tablets discovered in the royal treasury.
 Palm-sized tablets with special and interesting content; including workers’ wages.
 These tablets show that in 500 BC, the workers who participated in the construction of this construction had defined wages.
 In addition, men and women had equal rights.